 Power Lunch, is a lunchtime literacy and mentoring program proven to improve reading skills and attitudes.
 Students in Grades 1-8 are eligible to participate.
 Each week, adult volunteers from the nearby offices of Credit Suisse spend their lunch break with their Epiphany School “reading Buddy” for one hour of one-on-one reading.
 Student-mentor pairs promote the skills and love of reading by reading aloud, sharing favorite stories and talking about books.
 Volunteers commit to Power Lunch and their student for one year and are encouraged to continue the mentoring relationship, often following the student throughout their elementary years.

 Chess if offered both as an after-school program and a lunch hour program for students in Grades 2 – 8.
 It is a teaching program that combines educational and social activities.
 Members come to play, to learn, and to teach.
 The players — no matter what their level of skill, experience, or age — come together to play chess.
 The rivalries are friendly; the friendships are competitive.
 Tournament participation is encouraged.
 There is an additional fee for chess classes.

 Students from Kindergarten to Grade 8 are offered a variety of age appropriate extracurricular classes, including Science, Dance, Sports, Robotics, Cooking, Arts & Crafts, Yoga, Photography, and Drama.
-Faculty in all three divisions conduct these classes for an additional fee which they determine at the time of enrollment.
+Faculty in the Upper and Lower Schools conduct these classes for an additional fee which they determine at the time of enrollment.
 A catalog of offered classes and registration instructions will be provided prior to the start of each semester.

 There is a custodial after-school program at both the Lower School (K-3rd) and Upper School (4th-8th) Campuses that provides care for students.
 The program runs Monday-Friday from dismissal time until 5:30 PM.
 You may register HERE.